 She also attends trade shows and industry events to continue to expand her network and discover new materials.
 “My favorite place to source the newest stones and silver findings is the Tucson Gem and Jewelry Show,” Gillian says.
 “There are thousands of vendors from all over the world.”

-5. Take professional photos of your products
+6. Take professional photos of your products

 In many cases, with a very simple lighting setup, you can achieve great DIY photos of your products, even with your smartphone.
 Jewelry, however, can be a little more challenging, due to the tiny details and reflective surfaces.

-Don’t skimp on photography.Corinne Anestopoulos, Biko
+Don’t skimp on photography.Corinne Anestopoulos

 “Don’t skimp on photography," Corrine says, even if you’re on a budget.
 A professional photographer is skilled at making models feel comfortable and setting up complicated lighting.

 Hiring models doesn’t have to break the bank.
 “There are always people who are looking to build their book or willing to work for product,” she says.
 “It’s not about taking advantage of people—you’re all new to the game.
 If you get a group together and join forces, you can create magic together.”